tfwio/blender-knob/readme.md

     - Set this as your last frame or press `E`
     - Note that we are only looking to animate the Z-axis of our knob.
     - Go back to your main Design or Default view
-    - Next we'll create key-frames @`0`, `32` and `64` containing rotations: -30, -180 and -330 or as noted below, -33, -180 and -327.
-It can be a bit confusing to use those actual values so we're going to want to set the initial rotation to -30 deg and then apply our keyframes to the z-rotation.
-Once you set the initial rotation angle you want to **Apply Tranformation** pressing `Ctrl+A` within the mesh view.
+    - Next we'll create key-frames @`0`, `32` and `64`
+      we're going to want to set the initial rotation of our down-pointing knob to -30 deg and then apply our keyframes to the z-rotation.
+      - Rotate on the z-axis -30 deg and **Apply Tranformation** pressing `Ctrl+A` within the mesh view.
+        - *NOTE that the best way to set the z-rotation-transform is by right-clicking the z-transform button/slider thing and select `insert single keyframe` — this will only add the Z-Rotation transform and not all other transformations, keeping things clean.*
         - we want a middle keyframe pointed directly up or centered, so it would be best to use an odd number of frames such as the 33 used here, targeting 32 frames with the center piece.
         - Go to Frame  0 and change Z rotation to -33 degrees.
 Press I and select Rotation.
         - Go to Frame 32 and change Z Rotation to -180.
 Press I and select Rotation.